chocolate ravioli a hit at chocolate dinners in Winnipeg

-The bar was raised for Chef Chris Kopp and the culinary team at Prairie Ink Bistro to tantalize chocolate lovers with a special menu for the April 4, 2015 chocolate dinner in the Community Classroom of McNally Robinson Booksellers in Winnipeg and they did not disappoint!
+The bar was raised for Chef Chris Kopp and the culinary team at Prairie Ink Bistro to tantalize chocolate lovers with a special menu for our chocolate-themed dinner in the Community Classroom of McNally Robinson Booksellers in Winnipeg, Manitoba, and they did not disappoint!
 This was cocoa cuisine at its best, with a unique four-course menu featuring the sweet and savoury sides of chocolate.

 But at the March 6, 2015 dinner, we were introduced to the new chef at Prairie Ink.
 He had never worked with chocolate to any degree.
 The meal we received at that dinner was good, but the main course chicken didn’t have the star power of the first course (cacao gazpacho soup based on recipe contained in Chocolatour) or the dessert (white chocolate cheesecake created by Pastry Chef Geoffroy Dextraze.)